JPMorgan Chase designed a workplace for the future. Here’s what that looks like post-RTO

 In the shadow of the Great Resignation, it must be noted that employee-centered trends in the office of the future are partly the result of employees demanding better working spaces.
 In many American cities, it seems that if businesses want to keep Class A talent, they’ll have to provide Class A properties.
 If not, workers might simply leave.
 As one survey conducted by an HR consultancy agency found, nearly 75% of employees between the ages of 18 and 26 are looking for a new employer or are planning to search for one in the next six months.

 Having a toweringly desirable office like JPMorgan’s Park Avenue headquarters promises to be a boon to both the bank’s retention of employees and their employees’ production, as well.
-“The reality is, if you are happier at the workplace if you have a variety of activities that you can extend into the leisure element of the day, then you’re going to be more productive,” argues the architect of the bank’s new headquarters.
+“The reality is, if you are happier at the workplace if you have a variety of activities that you can extend into the leisure element of the day, then you’re going to be more productive,” said the architect of the bank’s new headquarters.

 JPMorgan lists these benefits of prime office spaces:

-- competing for the best people
+- Competing for the best people

-- enticing employees back to the office
+- Enticing employees back to the office

-- achieving wellness targets
+- Achieving wellness targets

-- increasing productivity
+- Increasing productivity

 Building on the tradition of cutting-edge offices